The Higgs boson as a self-similar system: Towards a new solution to the hierarchy problem: Introduction

 Therefore, in these new theories, for $\Lambda\gg \mathrm{TeV}$, the Higgs boson mass cannot be found due to the cancellation.

 In the SM, the Higgs boson is the only elementary scalar field and all other scalars are bound states of the strongly coupled sector.
 If the Higgs is also elaborated to be a composite bound state, it can be originated from a new strongly interacting dynamics, since Quantum Chromodynamics (QCD) cannot be responsible for its construction.
-That is the notion established in composite Higgs models \cite{Ahmadvand:2020izy}, avoiding the hierarchy problem.
+That is the notion established in composite Higgs models \cite{Kaplan:1983sm, Panico:2015jxa,Ahmadvand:2020izy}, avoiding the hierarchy problem.

-In this paper, the Higgs boson is considered as a complex system with an internal structure which reveals a statistical self-similarity behavior in that constituents are similar to the main system at a different level of scale.
+In this paper, the Higgs boson is not considered as an elementary particle but a complex system with an internal structure which reveals a statistical self-similarity behavior in that constituents are similar to the main system at a different level of scale.

 Self-similar objects and patterns, known as fractals, have been widely studied in various areas of science including mathematics, biology and physics, as widely found in nature (not necessarily as exact fractals) \cite{Mandelbrot}.
 In particle physics, especially in strong interactions, self-similar systems have been used to model hadrons which are composed of hadrons \cite{Hagedorn:1965st,Frautschi:1971ij,Chew:1971xwl}.
 These models were able to describe many features of the hadronic system consistent with experimental data.
-Additionally, in high energy collision experiments of strong interactions, showing nearly scale invariant properties, the transverse momentum data would be well described in this context \cite{Bediaga:1999hv,Cleymans:2011in,Deppman:2012us,Marques:2012px} if the Boltzmann-Gibbs statistics were replaced by the Tsallis statistics \cite{Tsallis:1987eu,Curado:1991jc}.
+Additionally, in high energy collision experiments of strong interactions, showing nearly scale invariant properties, the transverse momentum data would be well described in this context \cite{Bediaga:1999hv,Cleymans:2011in,Marques:2012px,Deppman:2019yno} if the Boltzmann-Gibbs statistics were replaced by the Tsallis statistics \cite{Tsallis:1987eu,Curado:1991jc}.

+In the present work, based on the non-perturbative analysis of the two-point correlation function \cite{Weinberg:1995mt,Peskin:1995ev}, incorporating the Källen–Lehmann spectral representation, we first obtain the two-point function of the Higgs with the self-similar internal structure, whose effects give rise to a modification to the field strength renormalization factor.
+Then, connecting the modified factor to pertubative calculations, we show that the calculation of effective one-particle irreducible (1PI) diagrams leads to a logarithmic divergence in the Higgs mass corrections.